altfatterz/altfatterz.github.io/_posts/2016-10-22-spring-application-context-from-multi-modules.md

     "classpath:/client-context.xml"
 );
 ```
 Note that the order of the resources passed as constructor arguments to `ClassPathXmlApplicationContext` matter.
-Having the `client-context.xml` second with its own `greetingService` defined in it, makes sure that this will be used.
+Having the `client-context.xml` second with its own `GreetingService` defined in it, makes sure that this will be used.
 In the logs you will see:

 ```